SumayaKahie/Bike-Sales-Dashboard/README.md

 - **Age Brackets**: Categorised age ranges for analysis (e.g., Adolescence, Middle Age, Old).
 - **Purchased Bike**: Whether the customer purchased a bike (Yes/No).

+- Format on Marrital Status, Age, Income, Education and Commute distance were changed.
+- Formulas used to edit raw data (Age)
+- Age Bracket: =IF(L2>55,"Old",IF(L2>=31,"Middle Age",IF(L2<31,"Adolescence","Invalid")))

 ### Key Performance Indicators (KPIs):
+- In Pivot Table:
 - **Average Income by Demographic Factors**: Examining income distribution across different variables such as gender, age, and occupation.
 - **Bike Purchase Behaviour by Commute Distance**: Analysing how commute distance impacts bike purchases.
 - **Bike Purchases by Age Group**: Understanding bike purchase behaviour based on age brackets.
+- In slicer:
 - **Impact of Home Ownership on Bike Purchases**: Analysing whether homeownership influences the likelihood of purchasing a bike.
 - **Education and Occupation Impact on Purchases**: Investigating whether education or occupation plays a role in bike purchase decisions.